To establish a small regenerative farm in a wee hanging valley above Loch Ness, with pasture-fed sheep, cattle and geese - and ducks for slug control.

-The name 'Achpopuli' comes from the Gaelic words Achad (field) and Pobul (community gathering place).
-It's where the summer Sheilings were located in the old days, and where drovers and their cattle stopped to rest along the droving route - which is now the Great Glen Way.
+The name 'Achpopuli' comes from the Gaelic words Achad (field) and Puball (pavilion).
+It's where women shaped and tended the land in the summer Sheilings for centuries, and where drovers and their cattle stopped to rest along the droving route - which is now the Great Glen Way.

 Achpopuli used to be split into Easter and Wester Achpopuli, old steadings that can still be identified from the remnants of their walls.
 Abriachan was such a large sheep-rearing estate that there used to be a whole day's sale for Abriachan sheep at the Auction Market .